up2060795/UP2060795-Coursework-2/README.md

 --------------------------------------------------------------------------------------------------

-## Q3 – CNN Activation Function Investigation (ReLU)
+## Q3 – CNN Activation Function Investigation

-In Q3, the CNN architecture from Q2 is reused, but the activation function is changed from Tanh to ReLU, Sigmoid and LeakyReLU.
+In Q3, the CNN architecture from Q2 is reused, but the activation function is changed to ReLU, Sigmoid and LeakyReLU.
 The aim of this section is to investigate how the choice of activation function affects learning speed and model performance.

 To ensure a fair comparison, all other aspects of the model remain unchanged:
 - Same dataset and preprocessing